This post lists all GED® prep class sites and testing facilities in the San Francisco region.

 GED passing score

-To pass the new GED exam you must score no less than 580 points in total for the four tests.
-Averaging is not possible, so you must have a score of 145 or up on each test.
-This score was lowered in early 2016 after studies had shown that the bar was raised too high initially.
-If you want to read more go to this GED news post.
+To pass the GED exam you must score no less than 580 points in total for the four tests.
+Averaging is not possible, so you must have a score of 145 or up for each test.
+This score was lowered from 150 after studies had shown that the bar was raised too high initially when the laters GED test version was introduced.
+TASC and HISET have different scoring systems and five subtests as the section Language has individual reading and writing tests.

-The GED exam includes four separate tests on the subject areas of Literacy, Math, Science and Social studies.
-You have the liberty to take one or more sub-tests whenever you feel ready to do so, and your scores count for two years.
+The GED exam includes four separate tests on the subject areas of Literacy, Math, Science, and Social studies.
+You have the liberty to take one or more sub-tests whenever you feel ready to do so, and your scores count for two years from your initial registration.
+The TASC and HiSET subtests may, if wished, also be dealt with separately.

 GED and your future